 The recording of interventions is necessary to monitor the situation with each child and to provide protection for staff involved.
 Following a physical intervention staff will receive support and an opportunity for a debrief.
 It is recognised that having to undertake such an intervention is very stressful to the staff involved and staff often need time to unload.
 Time must also be given after the situation has calmed for the child, where appropriate, to be able to talk about the situation and their feelings.
 This may prove difficult for some children but staff must endeavour wherever possible to provide this opportunity.

-It is the responsibility of the Principal to monitor the use of physical interventions in the school.
+It is the responsibility of the Head of School to monitor the use of physical interventions in the school.

-Where a number have occurred with an individual child it may be necessary to revisit the child’s behaviour plan.
-5
+Where a number of restraint incidents have occurred with an individual child it may be necessary to revisit the child’s behaviour plan.

 Complaints and Allegations